 WHAT DID THIS STUDY FIND?

-- Over the course of 8 weeks, peer outreach workers identified 88 active opioid users.
+- • Over the course of 8 weeks, peer outreach workers identified 88 people actively using opioids.
 72 were screened as eligible, and 70 showed to the treatment linkage meeting.

 - Of those showing up to the treatment linkage meeting, nearly all (67/70, 96%) were admitted to methadone treatment, with a median time from initial linkage meeting to treatment admission of 2.6 days.